Health, Safety and Insurance

 Planning for and understanding policies related to your student's health and safety while abroad is particularly important.
 You want ensure that they make the most of this opportunity while at the same time asking the necessary questions in order to understand the health and safety policies.

 All Dickinson College students going abroad are covered under a Dickinson-funded policy through CHUBB ACE American Insurance Company.
 Dickinson also provides all students with medical and travel security assistance through International SOS.
+Services or treatments not covered by the Chubb global medical plan are the responsibility of the person who incurs them.
 Please review the following information:

 - International SOS Overview and Membership Card